 Innovation and creativity are two core values that I try to live out in all of my endeavors.
 When I finished graduate school, with no formal support, staffing, or budget, I organized and coordinated The Lifestyle Poll Project, a study of over 1,200 well-educated women.
 In February 2012, I published my first book, Marriage, for Equals: The Successful Joint (Ad)Ventures of Well-Educated Couples, the very week the first of my two children was born.
 After a lengthy hiatus due to the all-consuming needs of my two very young children, I am now once again revisiting some deferred dreams.

-partners) across the VA system.
+insights to Veterans (and their partners) across the VA system.
 Two of the most popular topics have been "Why you Should Fight!" and "How to have a Good Fight."
 We have also seen strong turnouts for topics like, "The Psychology of Infidelity and How to Protect your Relationship from Affairs," "So High on Love, So likely to Divorce," "Jealousy in Close Relationships," and "Internet Pornography" which suggests that these services are seen as valuable to Veterans.

 Before working in the VA, I was jointly doing research and maintaining a private practice in Gainesville, Florida.
 I have co-authored several publications in professional journals and books.
 My research has been presented at multiple conferences and during graduate school, I was awarded the McLaughlin Dissertation Research Award for my meta-analysis of stressor effects on marriage in an aggregated sample of over 145,000 married individuals.
 I also taught several subjects as a graduate student, but my favorite one by far was Personal Growth.